The church's fight and victory in temptation, 1-5. The church glories in Christ, 6-11.

 1 [Lady:] By night on my bed I sought him whom my soul loves.
 I sought him, but I did not find him.

-2 I will rise now and go about the city in the streets, and in the broad ways I will seek him whom my soul loves.
+2 I will rise now and go throughout the city in the streets, and in the broad ways I will seek him whom my soul loves.
 I sought him, but I did not find him.

 4 It was but a little that I passed from them, but I found him whom my soul loves.
 I held him and would not let him go until I had brought him into my mother's house and into the chamber of her who conceived me.